Sir Peter FitzGerald, 1st Baronet: Career

 Sir Peter entered the civil service and was appointed Vice-Treasurer of Ireland in the last ministry of Sir Robert Peel.
-In 1849, he succeeded his father and resided almost constantly on Valentia Island, devoting himself to the improvement of his estates, and the welfare of his tenantry.
-He especially earned the thanks of the people by the erection of substantial homesteads in place of the old and poorly maintained cabins, with which the middleman system had covered the west of Ireland.
-FitzGerald manifested a keen interest in all questions which had a practical bearing on the progress or prosperity of Ireland and, in contributions to The Times, he deprecated the censure which at that time and since was cast indiscriminately upon all Irish landlords.
+In 1849, he succeeded his father and resided most often on Valentia Island.
+He devoted himself to the improvement of his estates, and the welfare of his tenantry.
+He especially earned the thanks of the people by the erection of substantial homesteads in place of the old and poorly maintained cabins that were common for the middleman system in the west of Ireland.
+FitzGerald had a keen interest in all questions which had a practical bearing on the progress or prosperity of Ireland and, in contributions to The Times, he deprecated the censure that was cast so often indiscriminately upon Irish landlords.

-His own admirable personal qualities, his hatred of abuses, his engaging manners, and his generous nature, made him a great favourite with the Irish peasantry.
+His own admirable personal qualities, his hatred of abuses, his engaging manners, and his generous nature made him a great favourite with the Irish peasantry.
 His hospitality at Glanleam was enjoyed by the Prince of Wales and other distinguished guests.
-The Transatlantic telegraph cable had its British termination on his Valentia estates, and he evinced much public spirit and energy in connection with the successful laying of the cable.
+The Transatlantic telegraph cable had its British termination on his Valentia estates.
+He was an advocate for the cable and helped to rouse public support of it.

-Both his UK baronetcy and his hereditary Irish knighthood have been inherited by his successors.
+Both his UK baronetcy and his hereditary Irish knighthood were inherited by his successors.